algal/inspiration-talk-RWDevCon/inspiration.md

 ![right 75%](/Users/alexis/workspace/RW/DevCon/inspiration/image-aging/old.png)

 ^ The easiest example of this is just to consider that a thing is always the same as itself, even as time passes.
-Twelve year-old Fred Weasly is the same person as 18 year-old Fred Weasley.
-You are always the same as yourself.
+Twelve year-old Fred Weasly is the same person as 18 year-old Fred Weasley, just as you are always the same as yourself.

+^^ If you watched Fred Weasley age, you would see him change, but you would also see that it was the same person who was changing

 ^ So with this idea, we can restate the transporter problem.
 Remember, we suppose that the transporter *"preserves the exact state of every call"*.
 So, by definition, the person leaving the transporter is *qualitatively identitical* to you.
 The big question is if it's the _same_ you walking out -- if that person is _numerically identitical_.